DE0CH/velarium/docs/ib/ib_docs.md

 In the previous code example, I have overridden the default general url function to use a lower level function provided by `boto3` and wrapped in `utils.py`.

-JS in the browser allows hte user to upload to s3 directly, greatly improving the speed of the website.
+JS in the browser allows the user to upload to s3 directly, greatly improving the speed of the website.

 In `codestudy/templates/codestudy/add-paper.html`:
 ```html